section-engineering-education/engineering-education/content/articles/custom-pagination-using-django-rest-framework/index.md

 ### Prerequisites
 To follow through this tutorial, the reader should:
-- Have prior knowledge of Python and Python Django concepts.
+- Have prior knowledge of Python and Django concepts.
-- Have a good understanding of Python Django REST Framework and Vue.
+- Have a good understanding of Django REST Framework and Vue.
-- Have a suitable IDE installed such as Pycharm, VS Code, etc.
+- Have a suitable IDE installed such as Pycharm, Visual Studio Code, etc.

 For this article will use the Pycharm IDE, use this [page](https://www.jetbrains.com/pycharm/download/#section=windows) to download and install it on your machine.

 ### Pagination
-This is the process of splitting the content of a website or web application into discrete pages to make it more efficient to use and read when working with huge lists of data.
-Python Django comes with a pre-built class, **Paginator** for creating the paginations and managing the paginated data using the default styles.
+This is the process of splitting the content of a web page into discrete pages to make it more efficient to use and read when working with huge lists of data.
+Django comes with a pre-built class, **Paginator** for creating the paginations and managing the paginated data using the default styles.
 This process can be done either with **Class-Based Views** or **Function-Based Views** or sometimes one may use the **Django REST Framework** to customize and modify the pagination format, as will be discussed in this tutorial.

 This splitting of web data has its own advantages:
-- Increases content readability by making websites and web apps that are not overcrowded with content making it easier for visitors to focus on small content at a time.
+- Increases content readability by making  web pages that are not overcrowded with content making it easier for visitors to focus on small content at a time.
 - Reduces server load as it is easier to get a small amount of data from the database than retrieving all the information at once which may slow page loading.
-- Increases the number of page views per user and total pageviews of the website maximizing the number of impressions they can serve and the number of advertising units websites can sell.
+- Increases the number of page views per user and total page views of the website maximizing the number of impressions they can serve and the number of advertising units websites can sell.

 ### Ways of Pagination
 Pagination can be accomplished with the Django `ListView` class, which is controlled by the `GET` parameter, which specifies which page to display.
 This will create a simple Django project for posting blogs and implementing the pagination styles.